yasyf/hardest-game/README.md

 ## Results

 I ran the best model over several training runs for each game, and present the results below.
-For any game more complex than the basic 1-D toy game, I see that our Deep Q-learning model outperforms the naive ϵ-greedy model.
+For any game more complex than the basic 1-D toy game, our Deep Q-learning model outperforms the naive ϵ-greedy model.

 For the simple TG1D, I hypothesize that such a simple game can effectively be mastered with a greedy strategy, and that our function approximator could not match these results given the limited training time.